eelin9763/Photo/README.md

 1. Clone this repo.
 2. Type "bundle install" to install the required gems.
-3. Run the program with "ruby bin/photo".
+3. Run the program with "ruby bin/photo"(wait until it asks for user input).
-4. Type in an album number between 1-100 when asked for.
+4. Type in an album number between 1-100.
 5. Google any troubleshooting such as permission denied or restricted.

 ## Development